schuyler/simplegeo-bulk-import/README.rst

-bulk_import.py performs a bulk import of a GIS point dataset into the SimpleGeo database.
+bulk_import.py performs a bulk import of a CSV file containing latitudes and longitudes, or a GIS point dataset into the SimpleGeo database.

-bulk_import.py uses the Python bindings to the OGR library (http://gdal.org/ogr) to read dozens of GIS vector formats, including ESRI Shapefiles, GML, KML, GeoRSS, GeoJSON, GPX, and more.
+If available, bulk_import.py uses the Python bindings to the OGR library (http://gdal.org/ogr) to read dozens of GIS vector formats, including ESRI Shapefiles, GML, KML, GeoRSS, GeoJSON, GPX, and more.

   http://www.gdal.org/ogr/ogr_formats.html

 The library uses the python-simplegeo library to write to the SimpleGeo API.